arnabastu/SWERVE/README.md

 ##  Problem

-Road accidents remain one of the leading causes of fatalities in India.
+Road accidents remain one of the leading causes of daeth in India.

 Common causes include: